Please read the information below carefully to find answers to your questions.

 Please note the following points if you are applying through a representative:

 Applicant’s picture must fully comply with the strict regulations.
-In the eventuality that you need to provide a recent compliant photograph to complete your application, a self-service photo booth is at your disposal inside the Visa Application Centre.
-For more information, please click here.
+In the eventuality that you need to provide a recent compliant photograph to complete your application, a self-service photo booth is at your disposal inside the Visa Application Centres.
+To check the availability, please click here.

 Express Courier Return can be requested during the appointment in the Visa Application Centre in order to receive the passport directly to a convenient chosen address once it is back from the Belgian Consulate Authority.